 A205 Lee Green–Catford–Forest Hill (South Circular)

-Molesworth Street (off Lewisham High Street).
+Molesworth Street (off Lewisham High Street)

 Blue badge holders may park free of charge in any paid-for designated parking place both on and off street for an unlimited period.
 Badge holders may also park on yellow lines where waiting and loading is permitted for a maximum period of three hours.
 Blue badge holders are not entitled to park in parking bays designated for specific use, such as ‘resident only’ bays.
 If badge holders wish to take advantage of the parking concessions a valid blue badge must be displayed in the vehicle in accordance with the blue badge instructions.